How are Eve Hendrickson, Mary Adams and Catherine Devall Related?

 My mtDNA Wish List

-- I’m not sure if Daniel and Catherine Devall had any surviving daughters other than Sarah Devall Pratt.
-He does mention “daughters” in his will, so likely there is more than one daughter.
-There are 2 missing daughters in his census records, and one might be Catherine “Caty” Devall who marries Daniel Wilson — but I don’t know what happens to that couple and if they have any daughters.
+• I’m not sure if Daniel and Catherine Devall had any surviving daughters other than Sarah Devall Pratt.
+He does mention “daughters” in his will, so likely there is at least one more daughter.
+There are two missing daughters in his census records.
+One might be Catherine “Caty” Devall who marries Daniel Wilson — but I don’t know what happens to that couple and if they have any daughters.
 He’s also missing another daughter born before 1790.

 I would love to connect